mattpopovich/mattpopovich.com/_posts/2025-03-11-how-to-install-the-resynthesizer-plugin-for-gimp-on-macs-with-apple-silicon-2024.md

 mermaid: false              # Diagram generation tool via ```mermaid [...]```
 #img_cdn: https://cdn.com
 #media_subpath: /img/path/
-#image:
+image:
-#   path: /path/to/image.jpg
+  path: /assets/img/posts/2025-03-11-how-to-install-the-resynthesizer-plugin-for-gimp-on-macs-with-apple-silicon-2024/thumbnail_fix_resynthesizer_2024.jpg
 #   width: 100   # in pixels
 #   height: 40   # in pixels
-#   alt: image alternative text
+  alt: GIMP error whenever the resynthesizer plugin is not installed/configured correctly
 #   show_image_in_post: false
 description: Make the resynthesizer plugin work with the latest GIMP!  # A short sentence to describe the article, used when sharing links on social media and on homepage
 ---